KshitijAng/Physics-Informed-Neural-Networks-PINN-/README.md

 ![My Image](Assets/Diagram.png)

 Welcome to my GitHub repository showcasing my exploration into **Physics-Informed Neural Networks (PINNs)**.
 This repository highlights my understanding of PINNs and how they can be applied to solve differential equations, starting with a beginner-friendly implementation.

-## What are PINNs?
-Physics-Informed Neural Networks (PINNs) are a type of neural network designed to solve problems governed by partial differential equations (PDEs).
-PINNs leverage:

-1. **Data-driven learning**: By training on available data.
-2. **Physics-informed loss**: By embedding physical laws (like conservation laws or PDEs) into the loss function.

-This enables PINNs to provide efficient and accurate solutions for problems in computational physics, engineering, and beyond.
+Kindly read Documentation.pdf for basics.

 ## About This Repository
 In this repository, I: